-5.1.7 Equipment protected by DOUBLE INSULATION or REINFORCED INSULATION
+5.1.7 Equipment protected by DOUBLE INSULATION OF REINFORCED INSULATION

-Equipment protected throughout by DOUBLE INSULATION or REINFORCED INSULATION shall be marked with symbol 11 of table 1 unless it is provided with a PROTECTIVE CONDUCTOR TERMINAL.
+Equipment protected throughout by DOUBLE INSULATION OF REINFORCED INSULATION shall be marked with symbol 11 of table 1 unless it is provided with a PROTECTIVE CONDUCTOR TERMINAL.

-Equipment which is only partially protected by DOUBLE INSULATION or REINFORCED INSULATION shall not bear symbol 11 of table 1.
+Equipment which is only partially protected by DOUBLE INSULATION OF REINFORCED INSULATION shall not bear symbol 11 of table 1.